kasware-wallet/extension/README.md

 ## Special Thanks

-Thanks to the MetaMask team for their contributions to the browser extension wallet community, KasWare Wallet relies heavily on their contributions.
+Thanks to the MetaMask team and Unisat team for their contributions to the browser extension wallet community, KasWare Wallet relies heavily on their contributions.